ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -02 to -03 ## {#sec-02-03}

+* Restructured presentation of content.

+* Semplified description of the use of EDHOC_Information.

+* Merged the concepts of EDHOC "session_id" and identifier of token series.

+* Enabled the transport of the access token also in EDHOC EAD_3.

+## Version -01 to -02 ## {#sec-01-02}

+* Removed use of EDHOC_KeyUpdate.

+* The Security Context is updated either by KUDOS or a rerun of EDHOC.

+* The alternative workflow (AS token posting) is specified in separate draft.

+* Fixed and updated examples.

+* Editorial improvements.

 ## Version -00 to -01 ## {#sec-00-01}

 * Fixed semantics of the ead_value for transporting an Access Token in the EAD_1 field.